 Unfortunately, just like WHM it also supports only CentOS or similar RPM-based Linux operating systems such as Redhat.
 So, if you an Ubuntu lover then the CentOS web panel is not for you.
 However, it doesn’t matter much which Linux is running in the background when you have a graphical user interface to operate and manage everything.

-Steps to install CentOS Web Panel on CentOS 7
+Steps to install CentOS Web Panel on CentOS 7 or 8

 I don’t know which VPS hosting or cloud server you are going to opt for configuring CentOS web Panel but that doesn’t matter.
 Because the process of installation is the same even for your local machine running on RHEL or CentOS Linux.